tonyp7/esp32-wifi-manager/README.md

 To get you started, esp32-wifi-manager needs:

-- esp-idf 4.1 and up
+- esp-idf **4.1 and up**
 - esp32 or esp32-s2

-Due to breaking changes in esp-idf 4.1, most notably the complete revision on how the event wifi loop works and how the tcpip library was deprecated in favour of a newer library (esp_netif), esp32-wifi-manager will not work with older releases of espressif's frameworks
+Due to breaking changes in esp-idf 4.1, most notably the complete revision on how the event wifi loop works and how the tcpip library was deprecated in favour of a newer library (esp_netif), esp32-wifi-manager will not work with older releases of espressif's framework.

 ## Hello World